douglasgreen/outlines/computing/databases/mysql.md

 ## Monitoring and Managing MySQL

 Monitoring and managing MySQL, a popular open-source relational database management system, is crucial for ensuring its performance, reliability, and efficiency.
-Let\'s discuss three key topics:
+Let's discuss three key topics:

 ### 1. Tools for Monitoring MySQL Performance